-Understanding of the interrelations between business organizations and other societal institutions

-Students will use principles of ethics and social responsibility to understand the management of relationships between a business enterprise and its key internal and external stakeholders.
+Understanding of the interrelations between business organizations and other societal institutions Students will use principles of ethics and social responsibility to understand the management of relationships between a business enterprise and its key internal and external stakeholders.

-Teamwork, interpersonal, communication and leadership skills
+• Teamwork, interpersonal, communication and leadership skills expected from an executive manager

-Students will demonstrate graduatelevel competence in team interaction and presentation skills, use of technology, writing and leadership through participation in projects that emphasize the role of the executive in managing change.
+Students will demonstrate graduatelevel competence in team interaction, effective writing and presentation skills, and leadership.

-Decision-making skills rooted in critical thinking, analysis and problem solving
+Application of critical thinking, analysis and problem-solving skills to crucial business decisions